rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

     }
 ```

 3. Finally, let's implement the `mutation` for our feature.
 Again, starting with the tests.....
-Open the `tests/unit/javascript/mutations.spec.js`.
-Our mutation method is responsible to toggling the todo's `important` property between true and
-false.
-Let's implement the tests for this functionality by setting imporant to be true and calling the method expecting the inverse and setting it to false and calling the method expecting the inverse.
+Open the `tests/unit/javascript/mutations.spec.js` to find our skeleton tests at the bottom of the file.
+Our mutation method is responsible for toggling the todo's `important` property between `true` and `false`.
+Let's implement the tests for this functionality by setting important to be true and calling the method expecting the inverse.
+Then let's set it to false and call the method expecting the inverse.
+Add the expectations below the `// TODO - test goes here!` comment as done previously.
 ```javascript
   it("it should MARK_TODO_IMPORTANT as false", () => {
     state.todos = importantTodos;